MBBS (1st Class Honours) University of Sydney 1988

 Fellow, Australian Faculty of Public Health Medicine (FAFPHM) 1995

-She leads a NHMRC Centre for Research Excellence, BREATHE, on mitigation of airborne threats to health.
+She currently leads a cross-disciplinary NHMRC Centre for Research Excellence, BREATHE, on mitigation of airborne threats to health, which focuses on aged care, healthcare and community settings.
 She led a Centre for Research Excellence in Epidemic Response, ISER from 2016-2020.
-She has over 420 publications in peer-reviewed journals.
+She has over 450 publications in peer-reviewed journals.
 Her passion for field epidemiology led her to co-found the ARM network for Australian outbreak response.
-She is currently on the Global Accreditation Board for TEPHINET, the network of global field epidemiology programs.
+She is currently on the Global Accreditation Body for TEPHINET, the network of global field epidemiology programs.

 Interested in Raina's story?
 Read "First Responder" and Lunch with Raina MacIntyre